BLCM/OpenBLCMM/README.md

 TODO
 ====

-- Getting "object not found" in OE overwrites the current tab rather than adding a new history element; side-effect of getting rid of the popup.
-  For instance: runtime partlist of `GD_Anemone_Weapons.A_Weapons.AR_Bandit_3_Rare_Alien_Green`
 - Focus issues: for at least some people, actions like closing an edit window can leave focus in a weird state where the main window isn't active, even though it's brought to the front.
 Users may need to click on some *other*